 PET recycling rates improve every year

 The recycling rates for PET bottles has shown steady improvement over the past few years.
-South Africa currently recycles around 67% of all plastic PET bottles produced – this figure was 55% in 2016.
+In South Africa, in 2018, 63% of all plastic PET bottles produced, were recycled – this figure was 55% in 2016.
 This puts South Africa slightly ahead of international standards and makes the country one of the world-leaders for recycling.

 The improvement in recycling rates can be attributed to a number of factors.
 Firstly, South African consumers are becoming increasingly aware of the importance of recycling and responsible waste disposal practices.
 Secondly, more businesses and restaurants are starting to implement recycling initiatives.
 Household and workplace recycling practices are becoming more commonplace.